NAND Market Positioned For Strong Recovery

 As a non-volatile form of memory, NAND is the underlying technology of modern storage devices, with the rise of SSDs over HDDs driving demand for NAND chips.
 Growing demand for SSDs in servers is attributed to the explosive growth in data from AI, 5G and IoT.
 Major cloud service providers are upgrading to this form of storage which offers higher performances.
 Since the beginning the year, supply of NAND has been tight, and the COVID-19 pandemic further resulted in shortages and sent prices rising upwards.
 As prices rise, the industry is expected to benefit with higher revenues in the next few quarters.
 Companies are also shifting its product mix and gearing production towards server chips which are in demand as people globally are remote-working and virtual learning.

 We expect revenue increases across the industry, although Samsung, Intel and Micron may benefit more than SK Hynix, Toshiba and Western Digital.
 The market will also witness Chinese companies gaining share in the near term as production ramps up.
 As the situation remains fluid, we exercise caution and will monitor the market for any supply chain disruption due to the pandemic.
-Additionally, trade tension between the South Korea and Japan may affect production given their importance in the supply chain.
+Additionally, trade tension between South Korea and Japan may affect production given their importance in the supply chain.

 Note: For more research and analysis of high-quality companies within the global semiconductor industry, please click the "Follow" icon at the top of this page.